banesullivan/banesullivan/pyvista-examples/README.rst

 ========

-There are tons of excellent examples in `PyVista's gallery <https://docs.pyvista.org/examples/index.html>`_, but here are some additional examples more geared towards geoscientisits.
+There are tons of excellent examples in `PyVista's gallery <https://docs.pyvista.org/examples/index.html>`_, but here are some additional examples more geared towards geoscientists.

 Many of these examples have made their way into the main PyVista docs, but I still host them here to have a complete list of geoscientific examples.